Planteome/plant-stress-ontology/src/ontology/README-editors.md

     vYYYY-MM-DD

 The initial lowercase "v" is REQUIRED.
-The YYYY-MM-DD *must* match what is in the versionIRI of the derived oops.owl (data-version in oops.obo).
+The YYYY-MM-DD *must* match what is in the versionIRI of the derived pso.owl (data-version in pso.obo).

 Release title should be YYYY-MM-DD, optionally followed by a title (e.g. "january release")